History Comes Alive.

 Since 1976, St. John’s Church Foundation has presented historical reenactments of the Second Virginia Convention of March 1775 at its original location.
 Professional actors in 1770s' attire portray nine delegates, including Patrick Henry, Thomas Jefferson, and George Washington, who engage in the debates and arguments of the Second Virginia Convention, which culminate with Patrick Henry’s immortal “Give me liberty or give me death!” speech.

-FREE Liberty or death REENACTMENTS
+SUMMER Liberty or death SHOWS

-We offer a free Liberty or Death reenactment every Sunday in the summer, as well as on other special dates throughout the year.
+We offer Liberty or Death reenactments every Sunday in the summer, as well as on other special dates throughout the year.
 Due to increasing volume of interest, we now allow reservations for a $5 per person (plus service fee) cost.
 We still hold up to 100 walk-up seats for those who want to queue at the front doors and come to the show for free on a first-come first-served basis.

 The church seemed closed for repair when we came to the door and we were rushed in to a Live reenactment of Patrick Henry's Famous speech in the place he did it more than two hundred years before.
 It was the best.
 A hundred fourth graders in a historical trance.
 From the balcony we watched the play with amazement and paid at the gift shop after.
 What a gift as they rarely do the play in the daytime."